 3.3 Meta-Regression

 A random-effects meta-regression was performed on the data using Stata’s metareg command.
 A random effects model was chosen not only because of the heterogeneity seen in Table 4 but also because the random effects model generally reduces the chance of Type 1 error in meta-regression analysis (Harbord & Higgins, 2008).
-The two criterion variables were sex difference in play with ‘male-typed’ toys and ‘female-typed’ toys, and the six predictors were: (a) the age of the child in month; (b) the presence of parent (1 = absent; 2 = minimal interaction; 3 = moderate or full interaction); (c) setting of study (1= home; 2 = lab; 3 = nursery); (d) how gender-egalitarian the country was at the time the study took place; (e) years since publication; and (f) whether or not ‘gender–neutral’ as well as ‘gender-typed’ toys were included in the study.
+The two criterion variables were sex difference in play with ‘male-typed’ toys and ‘female-typed’ toys, and the six predictors were: (a) the age of the child in months; (b) the presence of parent (1 = absent; 2 = minimal interaction; 3 = moderate or full interaction); (c) setting of study (1= home; 2 = lab; 3 = nursery); (d) how gender-egalitarian the country was at the time the study took place; (e) years since publication; and (f) whether or not ‘gender–neutral’ as well as ‘gender-typed’ toys were included in the study.

 [Table 4 here]